Minh049/minh049-com/content/posts/2019/did-anybody-else-not-see-the-space-before-the-x.md

 title: Did anybody else not see the space before the X?
 linktitle: Did anybody else not see the space before the X?
 date: 2019-11-23
-description: Or is it just me being too naughty again?
+summary: Or is it just me being too naughty again?
 categories: [
     "My Life in Vietnam",
 ]